-~ When I first started this miniature garden business almost ten years ago, it wasn’t cold enough in Seattle to get any winter blush on the miniature and dwarf conifers.
-So it wasn’t until couple of years later, when I had to order my trees early to get them ready for February’s Northwest Flower and Garden Show that I actually saw them in their winter glory.
+When I first started this miniature garden business over 20 years ago, it wasn’t cold enough in Seattle for the conifers to do their winter blush.
+I had just started studying this group of plants so, it wasn’t until couple of years later, when I had to order my trees early to get them ready for a garden show here in Seattle, that I actually saw them in their winter glory.

-The trees came from my grower-of-superb-conifers down in Oregon where it was colder than Seattle that winter.
-When they arrived in late January, I opened the boxes and immediately called my representative to ask what I ordered.
-I had no idea that they turned color in the cold because it never got that cold in Seattle and I had only started to collect and grow them after moving here from Toronto.
+The trees had come from my grower-of-superb-conifers down in Oregon where it was colder than Seattle that winter.
+When the order arrived in late January, I opened the boxes and immediately called my representative to ask what-in-the-world I ordered?
+I had no idea that they turned color in the cold because it never got cold enough in Seattle – or at least it hadn’t since I moved here at that time.
+I think this was around 2003.